bdupras/guava-probably/README.md

 Latest release
 --------------

-The most recent release is [Guava-Probably 1.0][], released December 30, 2015.

-- 1.0 API Docs: [guava-probably][guava-probably-release-api-docs]
+- 1.0-SNAPSHOT API Docs: [guava-probably][guava-probably-snapshot-api-docs], 30 December 2015.

 To add a dependency on Guava-Probably using Maven, use the following: